Pokémon Team Generator

 • Color-coded stat bars for all 6 base stats

-• Official sprites for every Pokémon
+• Sprites for every Pokémon

 • Team history (5 past teams)